joaosoft/dbr/README.md

 * SqlLite3

 ## With support for methods
-* Select, Join, Distinct, Distinct on
+* Select, Join, Distinct, Distinct on, Order by, Union, Load
-* Insert, Bulk Insert, Returning
+* Insert, Multi insert, Record, Returning, Load
-* Update, Returning
+* Update, Record, Returning, Load
-* Delete, Returning
+* Delete, Returning, Load

 ## With support for type annotations
+["-" when is to exlude]
-* db - used to read and write
+* db -> used to read and write
-* db.read - used for select
+* db.read -> used for select
-* db.write - used for insert and update
+* db.write -> used for insert and update

 ## Dependecy Management
 >### Dependency